luminiferous/Brendan-Blog/_posts/2019-02-12-ethical-hacking.md

 How you can implement thigs you're learnt throughout the week to test web apps under a responsible disclosure program?

 The vulnerability disclosure model is a policy by a disclosure only after a peroid of time that allows for the vulnerability to be patched.
 This is implemented by develoing enthical practices when searching for security breaches.
 Hence, there needs to be a process that clarifies the vulnerability and the process to the team.
-This can be through using hacking tools such as nmap probably to not be caught, when finding a vulnerabilities to not exploit it without permission and not to access or destroy meta data.
+This can be through using hacking tools such as nmap probably to not be caught, when finding a vulnerabilities to not exploit it without permission and not to access, destroy meta data or take credentials.
+Other implications are not exposing the vulnerability to the public and ensuring that I report my findings by reiterating the instructions to recreate the vulnerability and figure out possible solutions to overcome the solution.

 Artefacts